 P.s.: A new page has been added on our blog called `Srimad Bhagavatam teaches’ where I have posted all my notes from Srimad Bhagavatam in Q&A form here.
 I request you to kindly visit this page by clicking the link below and give your feedback and guidance on how to improve it.

 More than a year back, HH Gopal Krishna Goswami Maharaj came to ISKCON Gurgaon centre and spoke a verse from Śrī Caitanya-caritāmṛta which somehow slowly, yet firmly, got settled inside my heart.
+It describes top five limbs of devotional service.
 Maharaj instructed everyone to memorise this wonderful verse.
 The verse was

 In this powerful verse from madhya lila Mahāprabhu describes the process of devotional service to Sri Sanatana Goswami.
 In the beginning He describes the truth about the living entity and the super excellence of devotional service.
 He then describes the uselessness of mental speculation and mystic yoga.
 In all circumstances the living entity is recommended to accept the path of devotional service as personally explained by Śrī Caitanya Mahāprabhu.
 The speculative method of the so-called jñānīs is considered a waste of time, and that is proved in this chapter.
 An intelligent person should abandon the processes of karma-kāṇḍa, jñāna-kāṇḍa and mystic yoga.
 There are sixty-four items listed in regulative devotional service, and out of these sixty-four the last five are considered very important.

-Prabhupada writes the below verse from the Bhakti-rasāmṛta-sindhu, in his purport
+Prabhupada quotes the below verse from the Bhakti-rasāmṛta-sindhu, in his purport –

 aṅgānāṁ pañcakasyāsya pūrva-vilikhitasya ca